-It wouldn’t be surprising for the language to eventually be defined and decided upon by the fans.
-After all, Universal Studios and the Minions directors apparently have no intentions of developing the language in the same way Avatar’s Na’vi and Star Trek’s Klingon were constructed.
+It’s probable that the fans will eventually define and decide on the language.
+After all, Universal Studios and the Minions directors apparently don’t develop the language in the same way Avatar’s Na’vi and Star Trek’s Klingon.
 The language will likely grow as more Minions movies get released and as fans agree upon the interpretations or translations that should prevail.

 Do you want to lend a hand in translating or interpreting the “Minionese” language?
 Keaton and his team may have borrowed a word or two from your language.
 Drop us a note in the comments section below if you happen to catch some Minion-speak words that you are able to comprehend.